serebrov/.emacs/emacs.md

 Comments start with a semicolon.

-Functions with (interative ..) right after the documentation can be executed with `M-x fn-name`.
+Functions with (interactive ..) right after the documentation can be executed with `M-x fn-name`.

 Interactive function example: